rozanski/bcs_spa14/README.md

 You need to start the HTTP server before running "the redirect" authorisation workflow.
 The HTTP server is only needed while you are authorising with Dropbox in redirect mode.

-## Viewing the Demo Documentation
-The `doc` folder in the python and java folders contains documentation for the demo code.
-You can open the HTML files in a web browser or view them from the home page of the demo HTTP server.

-## To Do
-I need to create skeleton versions of the demo files which session attendees can populate with code.

 __Nick Rozanski__
 June 2014